 We are inspired by information.
 We want everyone to know how vital information is in all aspects of life.

-We envision a world where more effective use of information helps everyone discover, learn, innovate, solve problems, have fun and make a better world.
+We envision a world where more effective use of information helps everyone discover, learn, innovate, solve problems and have fun.
+We envision a world free of existential problems.
 Information changes lives.

 - The systems used to collect, manage, preserve, store and deliver information.

 - The guiding principles that allow information to be available to the right people at the right time.

 - The view that all information, both digital and physical, is an asset that requires proper management.

 - The organizational and social contexts in which information exists.